-This article describes an initiative designed to engage a broad cross section of Californians in the humanities.
-Initial findings from book reading groups were that participants were predominantly white, middle-aged women.
-Changing the type of programming to include poetry slams, photography, digital media, and writing programs broadened participation of various ages and ethnic groups.
-The location of the program also made a difference, with schools and community-based organizations drawing more diverse audiences than libraries.
+An initiative engaging a broad cross-section of Californians in the humanities found that book reading groups participants were predominantly white, middle-aged women.
+Changing the type of programming to include poetry slams, photography, and writing programs broadened participation of various ages and ethnic groups.

 This report reveals practical insights that can help foundations realize greater effectiveness through increasing inclusivity investments.
 This piece will prove particularly timely and instructive for funders embarking on the practice of evaluation with a diversity lens (EDL).
 EDL is an approach to program evaluation that emphasizes the importance of incorporating diverse voices (particularly those of intended program beneficiaries) to identify problems and to engage in program design, implementation, and data analysis.